Choosing a degree course

 Does it include a placement?

 Depending on the course, some areas require you to undertake a work placement where you will work for a certain number of hours at a connected work experience.
-This could mean spending up to a year working in the middle of your degree, or completing a set number of hours whilst you are studying.
+This could mean spending up to a year working in the middle of your degree, or completing a set number of hours while you are studying.